archipylago #3: Good-enough SRE practices & Rule-based systems in Python

 For Python developers, Mikko showcased py-rete library and gave a wonderful live demonstrations on how these systems are built.

-The basic unit of a rule-based system is a Fact that represents facts and Productions that are functions that apply Facts to the network to determine if the function should be run or not.
+s to the network to determine if the function should be run or not.

 A simple example looks like this (from py-rete's documentation).
-The Productions are used as decorators to functions and contain Facts and Filters to match against rules.
+The Production

 from py_rete.fact import Fact